-- 1. The defensive goalkeeper robot must always be in contact with the goal line, and must remain on its feet.
+- 1. The defensive goalkeeper robot must always be in contact with the goal line if it is inside the penalty area, and must remain on its feet.
 The goalkeeper is only permitted to "dive", and be off it's feet after the attacking robot has touched the ball. - 2.
 The attacking robot may move freely. - 3.
 All robots must be within the field-of-play.
-That is, robots may not be outside the field lines, but within the field border. - 4.
-No other robots may enter the penalty box (see Section 4.4). - 5.
+That is, robots may not be outside the field lines, but within the field border.

+- 4. No other robots may enter the penalty area (seeSection 4.4). - 5.
 Additional penalties against any further robots, including Pushing, do not result in an additional Free Kick, but still use the appropriate removal penalty.

-The attacking robot (talking the penalty kick) may only score a goal if it touches the ball once.
+The attacking robot (taking the penalty kick) may only score a goal if it touches the ball once.
 Once the attacking robot has touched the ball, it may not score a goal until another robot (from either team) touches the ball.
-If this robot "scores", it results in a Goal kick (see Section 3.3.2).
+If this robot "scores", it results in a Goal kick (seeSection 3.3.1).